Conducting an Investigation

 Disciplinary Action.
 For those cases that result in a misconduct finding, the investigation panel may recommend disciplinary action.
 DO will determine the disciplinary action within the 15 day review period.
 The DO makes this decision with the concurrence of the appropriate dean or supervisor of respondent's unit.
 The DO also may consult with the Faculty Senate Research Committee in arriving at this decision.
-Subject to the Board of Regents policy, Faculty Tenure; other applicable employment rules for non-faculty employees, or appropriate labor agreements, examples may include:
+Subject to Board of Regents policy, Faculty Tenure; other applicable employment rules for non-faculty employees, or appropriate labor agreements, examples may include:

 - oral reprimand with no permanent record;

 - letter of reprimand that becomes part of the respondent's permanent record;

 - salary reduction;